Admission of LLM Students

 1. Application and Application Fee

-All applicants apply electronically via LSAC.
+All applicants apply electronically via the Law School Admission Council (LSAC).
+LSAC provides a useful LLM Application Checklist as well as detailed instructions on how to use the LLM Credential Assembly Service (CAS).
 A completed application form will be sent to the law school electronically and on paper.
 Please do not send us a paper copy of your electronically submitted application.
 The application must be accompanied by a $75 nonrefundable application fee, which is payable through LSAC.

-Applicants must submit all transcripts from college or university level work and degrees.*
+Applicants must submit all transcripts from college, university, law school, and post-graduate level work and degrees through LLM CAS.

-(a) An official law school transcript showing completion of a JD degree in the U.S.; or
+(a) An official law school transcript showing completion of a JD degree in the United States; or

-(b) An official transcript (including grades) showing completion of a law degree in a country other than the U.S.*; or
+(b) An official transcript (including grades) showing completion of a law degree in a country other than the United States; or

-(c) Other official proof of status as a lawyer in a country other than the U.S.*
+(c) Other official proof of status as a lawyer in a country other than the United States.

 The applicant is required to submit a 500-word statement of educational and professional goals, double-spaced, that will serve as both a statement of purpose and a writing sample.
 The thoughts and words of the 500-word statement must be uniquely those of the applicant.
 With the exception of basic proofreading, no other(s) may assist in the creation of this statement.